 Refer to it, even if it’s a checkbox that says “I have read and agree to the shipping policy.”
 (Just remember to hyperlink to the actual policy.)

-There’s nothing more frustrating as a customer than finding out a weird rule in a shipping policy that screws up an entire order or return.
+There’s nothing more frustrating to a customer than finding out a weird rule in a shipping policy has screwed up an entire order’s return.
 Your customers will take their unhappiness out on you, even if it’s something they should have realized or known in advance.
-So, keep your shipping policy clear, easy to understand and highly visible.
+(Remember, people are also crankier right now, so. . .)
+Keep your shipping policy clear, easy to understand, and highly visible.

 5. Enforce your policy, but with flexibility and understanding